 Consider also that every redistributive mechanism can be side-stepped by anyone with an averagely good lawyer (and these days all the hacks are available for free on google for anyone with an average amount of smarts).
 Now that inheritance is taxed, all the rich people are deciding not to leave an inheritance; there are more tax-efficient ways to funnel the money, for instance by buying up a small African principality or an island of your own somewhere in a remote sunny clime where the authorities are too clueless to know one end of a tax law from the other.
 You then end up with a situation where the state must encroach more and more on private citizens to stop them from evading/avoiding every redistributive effort the government can come up with.
 By such increments, chasing after equality is not only elusive, but it also comes at a cost to freedom.

-This is why Friedman's book is called 'Capitalism and Freedom', not 'Capitalism and Wealth' or 'Capitalism and How to be a Right Greedy Fecker'.
+This is why Friedman's book is called 'Capitalism and Freedom', not 'Capitalism and Wealth'.
 It's really a book about freedom.

 It's not a defence of capitalism because of how ethical and morally upstanding capitalism is.
 It's a defence of freedom.